 Alemany Corridor Safety Project

-The focus of the project will identify collision "hot spots" and recommend near, medium and long-term collision countermeasures to improve safety.
-The study will build on prior work by the San Francisco Planning Department, though the Excelsior-Outer Mission Strategy and SFMTA, and includes community outreach to confirm needs assessment and to collect feedback on design proposals.
+The focus of the project identified collision "hot spots" and recommend near, medium and long-term collision countermeasures to improve safety.
+The study built on prior work by the San Francisco Planning Department, through the Excelsior-Outer Mission Strategy and SFMTA, and included community outreach to confirm needs assessment and to collect feedback on design proposals.

 Segments of Alemany Boulevard are on the city's High-Injury Network or the 13 percent of streets that account for 75 percent of severe and fatal traffic collisions.
 Over a five-year period between October 2014 to September 2019, there were 145 reported injury collisions, of which one was fatal.
 A large majority, about 80 percent, involved collisions between vehicles.

-Through this planning process, the SFMTA will work with the community to determine near, mid and long term measures to improve safety on the corridor.
+Through this planning process, the SFMTA worked with the community to determine near, mid and long term measures to improve safety on the corridor.